-Because this baked tilapie and spinach recipe already contains veggies and protein I think the only thing missing is a nice carb.
+Because this baked tilapia and spinach recipe already contains veggies and protein, I think the only thing missing is a nice carb.
 Serving this casserole up with simple garlic and parmesan pasta or buttered noodles is a great way to accompany the dish without overpowering it.

 Yes, you can make this dish in advance, simply place it into a baking dish as instructed and then cover the pan with a lid or foil until ready to bake.
 Let the pan sit at room temperature for about 30 minutes before baking so that you aren't sticking a cold baking dish into the hot oven.
 You can use this time to preheat the oven to 450 degrees F.